 For information on the individual courses and to register for triennial CE courses click on the Continuing Education registration form.

 NOTE: The triennial CE requirement may also be met by repeat the live core course (see above).

 Biosafety training certificates are now available online for all Biosafety trainings (Core Course and Triennial CEs).

 Biosafety Certificates: Find and Print your Biosafety Training Certificates

 Type your last name in the search box and click “Search.”
 A list of all your Biosafety trainings will show up.
 Select the training certificate that you want to have and click download.
 This will download a PDF of your certificate.

 CITI Biosafety and Biosecurity (BSS) Series

 Here is the list of CITI courses for Biosafety and Biosecurity (PDF) offered via USF Research Integrity and Compliance.
-Any of these courses will fulfil the annual refresher training requirement.
+Any of these courses will fulfil the triennial refresher training requirement.

 Choose the appropriate CITI course, which typically takes approximately 30 - 45 minutes to complete.
 For a more detailed description of registration and training see the CITI registration & training (PDF).
 After you complete the course, you can look up and print your certificate in the Certificates section below.
 If you register through the VA, you must send a copy of your certificate to the Biosafety Program office via email.